shalivan/shalivan.github.io/_posts/DTA/01-01-01-ReadingList.md

 # Philosophy

 Ayn Rand
-- The Fountainhead - novel Philosophy of objectivism
+- The Fountainhead - novel Philosophy of objectivism.
+Maybe have no good answers but have good questions.

 ---